J-Schaefer/Universal-Commands-Latex/README.md

 ## Usage

-For using these commands just put
+To use these commands just put

 ```tex
 \include{path/to/the/repo/universal-commands-[lang]}